jbcde/cascade-crypt/README.md

 Cascading binary encryption tool with user-controlled algorithm ordering.
 Encrypt files through multiple layers of encryption, applied in the order you specify.

+> **v0.5.0 Breaking Changes:** The `-k`/`--key` command-line password flag has been removed for security reasons (passwords were visible in `ps`, `/proc`, and shell history).
+Use `--keyfile` or the interactive prompt instead.
+The animated progress bar has also been replaced with a simple progress counter.
+These changes, along with the removal of two heavy dependencies, reduced the binary from 1.4 MB to 1.1 MB (580 KB compressed).
+See [CHANGELOG.md](CHANGELOG.md) for details.

 ## Features

 - **20 symmetric ciphers** - mix and match in any order